adap/flower/doc/source/quickstart_mxnet.rst

             print("training acc at epoch %d: %s=%f" % (i, name, acc))

-Define then the validation of the  machine learning network.
-We loop over the test set and measure the loss and accuracy of the test set.
+Define then the validation of the  machine learning model.
+We loop over the test set and measure the loss and accuracy on the test set.

 .. code-block:: python